GaaraLabs/Gaara-Bot/Installation/Setup.md

 ## Getting started

-Make sure you have installed all thr required packages in your pc or virtual machine.
+Make sure you have installed all the required packages in your pc or virtual machine.

 ### Installation